jbosstm/narayana/XTS/coordinator/README.txt

 You need to set hostname, port and deploy.dir parameters to those for the application server used for the stand-alone coordinator.

-(3) run ant with the deploy target that matches your application server (deploy-webmethods, deploy-weblogic or deploy-jboss).
+(3) run ant with the deploy target deploy -jboss.

 (4) when running clients and services, edit the wstx.xml file in their deployment to add